-“Kids are going to lose a lot in their lives,” says Dr. Jim Taylor, sports psychologist and author of Train Your Mind for Athletic Success.
+“Kids are going to lose a lot in their lives,” notes Dr. Jim Taylor, sports psychologist and author of Train Your Mind for Athletic Success.
 “People don’t like ungracious losers, which can hurt future relationships in sports and in life.”

-“Parents need to look in the mirror and see how they react to losing, or to their kids losing.
-Do they get really upset?
-If they send that message to their kids, their kids are going to adopt that,” says Taylor.
-“Kids are ungracious losers when losing becomes too important to them.
-It becomes an attack on them.”
+“Parents need to look in the mirror and see how they react to losing, or to their kids losing,” says Dr. Taylor.
+“Do they get really upset?
+If they send that message to their kids, their kids are going to adopt that.”
+Kids, he adds, become ungracious losers or sore losers when the very act of losing becomes an attack on them.

-It seems easy: Teach a kid to be a good sport by being a good sport.
-Show them that having fun is the most important part of any competition at a young age.
-And sure, most parents aren’t the braying dad screaming at the ref or the volatile stage mom demanding her daughter gets more lines.
-But even subtle acts, like a parent getting riled up and spiteful when their favorite football team loses, can show a child the wrong way to lose.
+But it requires a parent to observe their own behavior a bit more closely.
+While most parents aren’t screaming at the ref during t-ball or demanding their child gets more lines during the school play, there are subtle acts, like a parent getting riled up and spiteful when their favorite football team botches a play that can show a child the wrong way to lose.

 But for many parents, that shrug should be internalized.
-Taylor points to a study by NPR, the Robert Wood Johnson Foundation, and the Harvard T.H.
+Dr. Taylor points to a study by NPR, the Robert Wood Johnson Foundation, and the Harvard T.H.
 Chan School of Public Health that found that 26 percent of parents of high school athletes believed their children would go on to become professionals and Olympians.
 “The actual number is many zeros to the right of the decimal point,” he says.

-In reality, Taylor says, advanced competitive sports shouldn’t even enter a child’s experience until pre-teen years, and 70 percent of school athletes drop out due to the stress and lack of fun.
+In reality, Dr. Taylor says, advanced competitive sports shouldn’t even enter a child’s experience until pre-teen years, and 70 percent of school athletes drop out due to the stress and lack of fun.
 The system creates heightened competition, which in adolescents can result in heightened reactions to victory as well as defeat.

 In a perfect world, Taylor says, all competitions should be fun, learning experiences — where parents take opportunities to teach the value of losing as well as the way to be a gracious winner.
 With patience and self-reflection, parents can equip their children to enjoy both winning and losing, and to handle both with a degree of humility.